Preparing to Teach

 A diversity statement should express your core values of inclusion.

 A good place to begin is by examining your assumptions.
 It is common for people to make assumptions, often subconsciously, that may lead to the marginalization of students in our classrooms.
 This is called implicit bias.
-Expectations that students share similar cultural backgrounds, economic privilege, come from traditional families, have parents who attended college, or are heterosexual or cisgender, can make students feel marginalized.
+Expectations that students share similar cultural backgrounds, economic circumstances, come from traditional families, have parents who attended college, or are heterosexual or cisgender, can make students feel marginalized.
 It is important to develop an awareness of these biases and to replace them with inclusive language and behavior.

 Example Diversity Syllabus Statements were borrowed from the American Society for Engineering Educations Committee on Diversity, Equity, and Inclusion.